programminghistorian/ph-submissions/en/lessons/interactive-text-games-using-twine.md

 It is also important to take accessibility and confidence levels into account when teaching game creation.
 According to the [Computer Science Teacher's Association](https://code.org/files/2018_state_of_cs.pdf), women and students of color are less likely to have received computer science training in middle school or high school.
 This, combined with harmful cultural stereotypes, can result in low programming confidence levels.
 As a platform, Twine has several advantages: scholars and students with no programming experience can create their first Twine game within minutes of opening the platform.
 As Janet Davis notes, instructors can encourage women and minority students to engage with computer-science related skills by portraying computing as “a tool for solving problems that matter.”[^7] The popularization of accesible platforms like Twine has resulted in independent games that reflect perspectives often ignored by the mainstream industry.
 LGBTQ+ creators (including [Porpentive](http://slimedaughter.com/games/) and [Anna Anthropy](https://itch.io/profile/w)) have been a key part of this movement.
 In ["Rise of the Videogame Zinesters,"](https://www.penguinrandomhouse.com/books/215174/rise-of-the-videogame-zinesters-by-anna-anthropy/) Anna Anthropy compares Twine and similar platforms to the printing press--technologies that decentralize creative power.
 Twine allows students to use programming to create personalized stories and arguments that they find meaningful.

 # Scaffolding Game Creation
-It is important to scaffold game creation in order to create as even a playing field as possible for students, who will come into the classroom with radically different experiences/expectations playing games, and levels of digital literacy.
+It is important to scaffold game creation in order to create as even a playing field as possible for students, who will come into the classroom with radically different experiences with and expectations about playing games, and with varying levels of digital literacy.
 Collectively playing a game, analyzing a game, and discussing cultural and historical context is a good way to scaffold game creation.

 ## Myth Busting
 An important first step in creating a meaningful and inclusive environment for game creation is addressing common misconceptions.
 Students often start my classes believing that: